Seeds of Hope Granting Program | United Church of Canada Foundation

 Seeds of Hope

-The Fall 2024 Seeds of Hope granting cycle is now closed.
-The Spring 2025 granting cycle will open January 15, 2025.
-Please contact Jenna Yango Leonard at [email protected] for more information or to talk about your project.
+The Spring 2026 Seeds of Hope granting cycle is now open!
+Please contact Jenna Yango Leonard at grants@united-church.ca for more information or to talk about your project.
 Follow us on social media and sign up for our newsletter to stay up-to-date with the latest granting and Foundation news.
-We can’t wait to hear about your plans!

-The Seeds of Hope granting program supports innovative, unique, and much-needed projects which enable us to live out the New Creed’s call to seek justice, live with respect in creation and love and serve others.
+The Seeds of Hope granting program supports innovative, unique projects which enable us to live out the New Creed’s call to seek justice, live with respect in Creation, and love and serve others.

 Have questions?